prometheus/promlens/README.md

 ### Set Grafana datasource in URL

-You can pre-select a specific grafana datasource when the page loads by appending a `ds` query parameter to the PromLens URL.
+You can pre-select a specific Grafana datasource when the page loads by appending a `ds` query parameter to the PromLens URL.
 For example, https://promlens.com/?ds=1.
 This works along with the `q` query parameter and shared links.
-You can find the IDs of the datasources by visiting `<promLenURL>/api/page_config`.
+You can find the IDs of the datasources by visiting `<PromLenURL>/api/page_config`.

 ### Direct links to queries